john-itcsolutions/cheirrs/README.md

 For juju charms, their 'relations' and 'hooks' enable synchronous operation with the other charms in their environment.
 The relations and hooks operate by boolean logic and are programmed 'reactively', meaning the hooks react to changes in the environment to signal to other hooks.
 A change might be a machine going offline, or one coming online, or a machine moving from "available" to "ready", or some other change-in-state of the model containing the charms.

 Now, we need to begin to assemble the smart-web charm, layer by layer, before we can build it.
 There are fundamentally 3 stages in assembling the layers: first is the base layer with any of the provided base charms for this layer.
 We choose, not code, this layer.
 There is a minor amount of 'boilerplate' with some charms, layers and interfaces.
-This is found on the juju repo sites on github.
+This is found on their juju repo sites on github.

 Please refer to  https://github.com/juju/layer-index.